Maximilian O'Dempsey, 3rd Viscount Clanmalier

 Maximilian O'Dempsey, 3rd Viscount Clanmalier (died 1691) was an Irish aristocrat.

 He was the son of Lewis O'Dempsey, 2nd Viscount Clanmalier and succeeded him in 1683.
 He was of mixed Gaelic and Old English descent.
 He was a Roman Catholic and a supporter of his fellow Catholic King James II during the Williamite War in Ireland.
 He was appointed Governor of Queen's County by James and attended the Irish House of Lords in the Patriot Parliament of 1689.

 He died in 1691.
-Although he had been married twice, to Anne Bermingham and Margaret FitzMaurice, he was childless and his position as Clan Chief was inherited by his younger brother, Terence O'Dempsey, who fled to Cheshire, England after the confiscation of the family estates carrying with him the original King Charles 1st Title document.
-This Terence was the ancestor of James Dempsey of Liverpool, a notable Georgian period merchant and ship owner and General sir Miles Dempsey, who commanded the British 2nd Army at D-Day during WW2.
+Although he had been married twice, to Anne Bermingham and Margaret FitzMaurice, he was childless and his title became extinct.